itsbhupendrasingh/Raspberry-pi-with-New-Blynk2.0/README.md

 # Rapberry-pi-with-New-Blynk2.0

-for Video Tutorials- visit to our [Youtube channel](https://www.youtube.com/@smedehradun)
+For Video Tutorials- visit to our [Youtube channel](https://www.youtube.com/@smedehradun)